splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

                         - name: OTEL_RESOURCE_ATTRIBUTES
                           value: "deployment.environment=<environmentName>"

-Based on the collector deployment mode, modify the deployment manifest, setting the correct value for OTEL_EXPORTER_OTLP_ENDPOINT environment variable.
+Based on the Collector deployment mode, modify the deployment manifest, setting the correct value for ``OTEL_EXPORTER_OTLP_ENDPOINT`` environment variable.
 In case of daemonset deployment mode, Kubernetes Downward API can be used to obtain an address of a collector.

 .. note:: You can also deploy instrumentation using the Kubernetes Operator.
 See :ref:`k8s-backend-auto-discovery` for more information.
 .. _export-directly-to-olly-cloud-dotnet-otel: